Thus have I heard;

 furthermore I shall offer alms in honour of my departed relatives

-In five ways, householder's son, the parents who are thus ministered to by their children as the East show
+In five ways, householder's son, the parents who are thus ministered to by their children as the East show their compassion;

 they dissuade them from evil